 3-D and laser printing.
 Each class is tailored to the unique interests and skill level of the student.

 The emphasis of the visual arts program is on development of students’ personal expression through art exploration, creation and reflection as well as an understanding of visual literacy- the ability to identify, read and understand images.
 Students work from close observation, imagination and memory in a choice based, theme oriented curriculum.
 Students bring their interests to class and explore traditional and non-traditional art media and techniques, both 2-D and 3-D, including printmaking, painting, drawing assemblage, hand built and thrown ceramics and digital art.
+Students will also have the opportunity to explore different instruments (acoustic, analog, and digital) as well as be introduced to musical vocabulary and ideas based on students' interests.

 Outdoor Education (High School)